StarlaneStudios/vscode-comment-anchors/README.md

 ## Anchor types

-All anchor types have their own icon, highlight color, and background color, and more, which can all be customized in the settings.
+All anchor types have their own highlight color, and background color, and more, which can all be customized in the settings.
 Anchor tags can be added and removed, and can share the same icon or color.
+You can specify and use any hex color for the highlighting and icons, giving you full control over your personal set of anchor tags.

 ![All tags](media/all-anchors.png)